10 Reasons to Follow Me/SEO 2.0 on Twitter

 Moreover I’d like to encourage you to write a post with reasons to follow you as well!

 First things first though.
-Here are the 10 reasons to follow me/SEO 2.0 on Twitter.
+Here are the 10 reasons to follow me + the SEO 2.0 blog on Twitter.

-- Look at the biggest sombrero in Twitter town!
+- Look at the most unique headgear in Twitter town!

-- Read daily updates, not just a few times a week.
+- Read daily updates, not just occasional ones

 - Get fresh search, social media and blogging links you in many cases won’t find anywhere else